kmucavele/bookshelf/README.md

 One where you store already owned books and another with books that you want to read in the future but not own yet (wishlist).

-The project was made in the first year of my apprenticeship and servers for demonstrative purposes.
+The project was made in the first year of my apprenticeship and serves to showcase work samples.

 __A second project build with the Spring Boot Framework is based on this project__